aliyakamercan/spurs/README.md

 Spurs
 =====

 A session manager for cowboy.
+It is a middleware which adds session details to handler_opts.

 Usage
 -----